Nicholas-Kho/Bloons-TD-Processing/README.txt

-KHONICH CGRA151 2024 Bloons Tower Defense Processing
+# 2024 Bloons Tower Defense Processing

-Instructions:
+## Instructions:
 Run game.pde with processing.exe
 You may need to install the sound library if you do not have it already.

-Note: Do not use the bomb tower, it is purely for decoration.
+Note: Do not use the bomb tower, it is not implemented.
 Attempting to upgrade the bomb tower will result in a crash.

-Sound Library Installation Instructions:
+## Sound Library Installation Instructions:
 >> Open any Processing file
 >> Select Sketch (top-left)
 >> Import Library